 - Identify payment flows between UK resident companies and EU27 resident companies that rely on the EU Parent Subsidiary Directive or EU Interest and Royalties Directive for exemption from withholding taxes.

-- If treaty relief is not available, identify the cash flow costs and whether any steps can be taken to reorganise payment flows etc. to mitigate them.
+- If treaty relief is not available, identify the cash flow costs and whether any steps can be taken to reorganize payment flows etc. to mitigate them.

+- Reorganize group structures to mitigate the consequences of UK companies ceasing to be EU companies.
 The presence of UK companies in a corporate group involving other companies resident in EU27 states may break existing tax grouping relationships or consolidations.
-This could lead to a clawback of reliefs in prior periods as well as an inability to claim group reliefs or tax consolidation treatment in future.
+This could lead to a clawback of reliefs in prior periods or as well as an inability to claim group reliefs or tax consolidation treatment in future.